Asefeoluwa/HRDataset/README.md

     -- results

 2.)
-This project includes commands and functions such as COUNT(), GROUPBY(), aliases,
+This project includes commands and functions such as COUNT(), GROUPBY(), aliases, subqueries,